Game 2 Box Score

 After entering the game midway through the fourth inning with his team down 3-0, Vaughn (1-1, 3.46 ERA) posted six shutout innings of relief to earn his first win of the season.
-Tim Wilson (Jr., Redmond, Wash.) had three hits and two stolen bases for the ‘Cats, and Chamberlain and Kevin Allan each contributed two hits and two RBI.
+Tim Wilson had three hits and two stolen bases for the ‘Cats, and Chamberlain and Kevin Allan each contributed two hits and two RBI.

 The back end of the doubleheader started much like the first game, with both teams posting harmless hits over the first two innings.
-Again, the Boxers struck first, stinging Linfield starter Zach Brandon (Jr., Cottage Grove, Ore.) for five consecutive hits in a three-run third inning.
+Again, the Boxers struck first, stinging Linfield starter Zach Brandon (Sr., Cottage Grove, Ore.) for five consecutive hits in a three-run third inning.

 But unlike in the first game, Linfield had a response for Pacific this time around, posting a three spot of its own in the top of the fourth.
-A two-run double from Kevin Allan and an RBI single from Kenny Johnson (Jr., Federal Way, Wash.) got the ‘Cats back in the game, knotting it at 3-3.
+A two-run double from Kevin Allan and an RBI single from Kenny Johnson (Sr., Federal Way, Wash.) got the ‘Cats back in the game, knotting it at 3-3.

 The Wildcats took their first lead of the day in the sixth on a sacrifice fly by Jesse Boustead.
 After consecutive hit batters in the bottom of the sixth, Vaughn retired the next two batters to escape the inning unharmed.